Institutional Scholarship and Grant Programs

 Federal Perkins Loan

 This is a federal student loan administered by Jacksonville University.
 The interest rate is 5 percent and is paid by the federal government on behalf of the student as long as the student maintains half-time enrollment.
 Students make no payments until nine (9) months after ceasing at least half-time enrollment.
 Normal repayment is over ten years.
 Awards vary depending on available funds.
 Students must endorse a master promissory note prior to disbursement of funds.
+Absent congressional action, this fund will be phased out after the 2014-2015 academic year.

 Subsidized Direct Loan Program